eclipse-che/che-operator/.github/PULL_REQUEST_TEMPLATE.md

 ### How to test this PR?
 <!-- Please explain for example :
-  - The test platform (openshift, kubernetes, minikube, CodeReady Container, docker-desktop, etc)
+  - The test platform (openshift, kubernetes, minikube, docker-desktop, etc)
   - steps to reproduce
  -->